 Make sure the area is well lit so bring battery powered or rechargeable lamps for the table.
 If there’s a display rack, using a clampable reading light can help shine a light on the merch and make it more visible.

 In addition to your table, you should also keep your products organized and in protective storage bins.
 It’ll make your life easier and keep your inventory protected.

 Offer a discount or free item for email sign ups.

 A live show is a great opportunity to collect emails for your mailing list.
-You can incentivise fans by offering a discount or a free item like stickers, poster or even a CD for signing up.
+You can incentivize fans by offering a discount or a free item like stickers, poster or even a CD for signing up.

 This can be done with a sign up sheet you printed out (just make sure they write legibly) or use a tablet like an iPad that has a digital sign up page set up.
 This can be done in email apps like MailChimp.

 You can also create a QR code that goes to your email sign up page.